Video Online Counselling & Therapy

-We’ve all missed appointments because of misplacing keys, or struggling to find a park, or just bad traffic.
+We’ve all missed appointments because of misplacing keys, or running late finding where to park, or just bad traffic.
 That alone is enough to make you want to go to therapy!

 However many of my Melbourne clients (where I currently reside), also every now and then use online counselling due to its convenience.

 Ready to take the online plunge?

-Six tips you to get the most out of teletherapy
+Six tips you to get the most out of online counselling.

 In order to make therapy effective online, you’ll need to make sure that you can create a therapeutic space that works: